Creationsss/profilePage/README.md

 # Discord Profile Page

 A cool little web app that shows your Discord profile, current activity, and more.
-Built with Bun and EJS.
+Built with Bun.

 ---